fxlin/p3-tee/docs/issues.md

 Apparently, on a shell that enumerates os_test before os_test_lib, the build will fail.
 Solution: force the shell to discover os_test_lib first...

+### make edk2-clean: python complains lack of "UserDict"
+It is a Python2 thing.
+Some edk2 library expects python2.
+Make sure you have it.
+It is ok that the default python is python3.